 Ingredients you will need to make creamy mac and cheese

-This recipe is very straight forward.
+This recipe is very straightforward.
 In my opinion, this recipe is very close to the Outback Steakhouse Mac A Roo.
-My copycat recipe is made with a combination of cheeses.
+My copycat recipe is made with several different kinds of cheese.
 For you to make this recipe you will need:

 American cheese has a bad reputation, and it shouldn’t.
 A good quality American cheese has good flavor, and one of the best melting profiles of any cheese.
 This sauce is made with heavy cream and American cheese.
-This blog post is copyrighted by CopyKat.com.
 You can find American cheese in the Deli section of your grocery store, go ask them to cut you off a large chunk of it, or you can ask them to slice it.
 Chunk or sliced it doesn’t matter, you are going to melting it!

 American cheese melts beautifully, it doesn’t get stringy, and oils do not separate out of the cheese.
 American cheese is a good base for mac and cheese, you can always add additional cheese for more flavor.
 In this has additional favors of Parmesan and Romano cheeses are added to really bring out the flavor.
-Both
+When you combine different kinds of cheeses you are going to get a side of mac and cheese that tastes just like chick-fil-a’s mac and cheese.

 The CopyKat Analysis of this recipe

 I don’t believe this is made with a dry mix or powder, because the flavor is too good.
 I believe their special cheddar blend comes in the form of American cheese because of the mouthfeel, but the flavor is not straight-up American cheese, it is more sophisticated.
+I think it also helps to account for the indistinct cheeses they mention in their original recipe.
 Romano and Parmesan can cut through American cheese to give you a better flavor, and a more interesting texture.
 I topped my version with Colby Jack cheese.
 The Monterey Jack melts wonderfully, and it browns up a bit.
+If you pay much attention to you will notice the restaurant version has the browning as well.

 Can’t get to a Chick-fil-A?
 Make it at home!